NatanGrayman/Web_Application_SQL_Injection/README.md

 1. **Database Examination**:
    - Utilized the `sqlite3` tool to examine the application's database.
    - Employed the `.schema` command for a comprehensive overview of the database structure.
-   - Executed SQL queries directly at the command prompt to examine the database contents.
+   - Executed SQL queries directly at the command prompt and through DB Browser to examine the database contents.

 2. **Application Execution**:
    - Launched the web application using the command `./gradlew run` (or `gradlew run` for Windows).